jwngr/conductor/.github/CONTRIBUTING.md

    $ yarn run firebase:local
    ```

-1. Restart other services (e.g. PWA, extension) which rely on Firebase.
+1. Restart other packages (e.g. PWA, extension) which rely on Firebase.

 The Firebase emulator admin UI opens at http://localhost:4000.